-- + This worksheet can be used to help your mentee organise their daily routine and improve their time management. - + Help them fill in their routine and identify opportunities and areas for improvement.
+- ♦ Use this worksheet to organise your daily routine and improve your time management. - ♦ Fill in your routine and identify opportunities and areas for improvement.

 Setting and maintaining a routine whilst isolated at home can assist in keeping you motivated and help maintain your physical and mental health.